 Alabama Rot - Cutaneous and Renal Glomerular Vasculopathy (CRGV)

-Alabama Rot is a disease that causes damage to the blood vessels in the skin and kidneys.
+Alabama Rot is a very rare disease that causes damage to the blood vessels in the skin and kidneys.
 It causes tiny blood clots which block the blood vessels and can ultimately damage the affected tissues.
 Ulcerations develop in the skin whilst in the kidney it can lead to severe organ failure.
 Over the past few years cases have been seen more commonly between November and May, suggesting a possible Winter and Spring seasonality.
 Less than 200 cases of Alabama Rot have been confirmed in the UK to date.

 Symptoms of Alabama Rot

 Unexplained redness, sores or swelling of the skin are often the first sign of the disease.
 These may be found on the: